-HMG-CoA reductase inhibitors are emerging medications in COPD that have been shown to improve some outcomes, with some improvement in lung function of patients with moderate to severe COPD.
+Statins (HMG-CoA reductase inhibitors) are emerging medications in COPD that have been shown to improve some outcomes, with some improvement in lung function of patients with moderate to severe COPD.
 Although retrospective studies showed decreased rate and severity of exacerbations, hospitalization, and mortality in patients using statin therapy, especially in patients with coexisting cardiovascular disease (CVD) or hyperlipidemia, a prospective study failed to prove this benefit.
 In a meta-analysis of randomized controlled trials of patients with COPD taking statins, clinical outcomes were better in patients with coexisting CVD, elevated baseline C-reactive protein (CRP), or a high cholesterol level.
-Another meta-analysis compared patients with COPD taking high-intensity statins with patients with COPD taking placebo.
-Use of statins resulted in a reduction in CRP and interleukin-6, but did not lead to significant difference in exercise capacity or quality of life.
+Further evidence in support of better outcomes in patients with CVD includes a meta-analysis of patients with COPD and comorbid pulmonary hypertension, which revealed improvements in both pulmonary artery pressure and distance walked in 6 minutes following statin therapy.
+Another meta-analysis compared high-intensity statins with placebo in patients with COPD.
+Use of statins resulted in a reduction in CRP and interleukin-6, but did not lead to significant difference in exercise capacity or quality of life. [ ]

 Other medical therapies